 Prep work

 - Slice the top end of the onion off and set it flat on your cutting board.
-Then slice the onion in half through the root.
-Peel the onion, the lay the onion halves flat and sliced into ¼-inch thick slices (half rounds).
+Slice the onion in half through the root.
+Peel the onion, then lay the onion halves flat and sliced into ¼-inch thick slices (half rounds).
 Place in a small bowl.

 - Peel and chop the garlic cloves fine, and chop the fresh thyme leaves.